ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

   by directly supplying a JSON event to the API, which publishes the event outright as long as the correlation ID matches.

+In both cases, the event's `dlq_id` must be accurately provided to prevent mistaken event resolution (imagine two developers call the `DELETE` endpoint simultaneously...).
+This will ensure idempotent operation.

 Another useful piece of information for the DLQ service is the exception information.
 There is currently no mechanism to provide that to the DLQ service, but the info could be passed through event headers.
 The exception header would then be removed upon